Best Used SUVs for Canadian Winters 2025

 Cadillac XT4

 Subcompact crossovers are hot at the moment, which means the hatchback-like Cadillac XT4 deserves some attention.
 This is an affordable urban crossover with a premium touch.
-The XT4 is one of the top-rated small premium SUVs for dependability by J.D.
-Power in 2023.
-(J.D.
-Power’s surveys apply to three-year-old vehicles, so this result is for the 2020 model year.)
+The XT4 spent several years as one of the top-rated small premium SUVs for dependability by J.D.
+Power.
 Following its launch as a new nameplate in 2019, it scored Good ratings in all of the listed crash tests by the Insurance Institute for Highway Safety (IIHS).
 That generation is the same one still on the market today, so any vehicles you find on the used market won’t have significant differences between them.
 This includes the powertrain, which since launched has been powered by the same 2.0-litre turbocharged four-cylinder engine making 235 horsepower and 258 pound-feet of torque.
-Go for a 2019 or 2020 model with moderate mileage and you’ll save roughly $20,000 on average versus buying new.
+The XT4 has met its demise and is now discontinued as a new vehicle, but used examples will be around on the used market for a while yet.
+Any used model in good condition with a moderate odometer reading will make for a sharp premium subcompact SUV that can handily manage winter conditions.
+Expect to spend $20,000 to $40,000, depending on age and mileage.

 2018 Kia Sportage Preview summaryImage